Tavelar/nc-news/README.md

 - axios

+these dependencies can be installed by running:

 ```
-these dependencies can be install by running: npm i
+ npm i
 ```

 ---